p1gm1/p1gm1/README.md

 open source projects:

 * Sky-eye, a desktop and web app for counting crops of oil-palm, guava and passion-fruit.
-* Thermoapp, a web app to organize termographic photos and printing it's reports online.

 #### 🤔 What can you find here?